alluly/siteviewr/README.md

 ###Limitations

-The app obviously does not support CGI scripts.
+The app does not support CGI scripts.

 Ideally it would be nice for the user to select from a number of websites he/she may have uploaded, not just the one website in the folder.

+The app automatically chooses index.html for the initial page.
+Ideally the user should be able to test with any html file name by choosing the file.

 ###Future Improvements